-In an article titled "Herbicide Sites of Action", Dr. Bob Hartzler of Iowa State University presents the following.
+"Herbicide Sites of Action" by Dr. Bob Hartzler of Iowa State University presents the following.

-- "Herbicides kill plants by binding to a specific protein and inhibiting that protein's function. - The protein is referred to as the herbicide's site of action."
+- Herbicides kill plants by binding to a specific protein and inhibiting that protein's function. - The protein is referred to as the herbicide's site of action.

-An example of how site of action and mode of action differ in their meaning is provided in "Herbicide Site of Action and Injury Symptoms".
+An example of how site of action and mode of action differ in their meaning is provided in the article titled "Herbicide Site of Action and Injury Symptoms" by Iowa State Univ.
+Extension.

-"A triazine herbicide (e.g. atrazine, metribuzin) interferes with photosynthesis by binding to the D1 protein involved in photosynthetic electron transfer.
+"A triazine herbicide [e.g. atrazine, metribuzin] interferes with photosynthesis by binding to the D1 protein involved in photosynthetic electron transfer.
 Thus, the site of action for triazines is the D1 protein, whereas the mode of action is disruption of photosynthesis."